JeffreyCA/spleeterweb-xumx/README.md

-#  CrossNet-Open-Unmix (X-UMX)
+# CrossNet-Open-Unmix (X-UMX) for Spleeter Web

+**This is a modified version of the [official X-UMX repo](https://github.com/sony/ai-research-code/tree/master/x-umx) made to be compatible with [Spleeter Web](https://github.com/JeffreyCA/spleeter-web)!**

 This repository contains the NNabla implementation of __CrossNet-Open-Unmix (X-UMX)__, an improved version of [Open-Unmix (UMX)](https://github.com/sigsep/open-unmix-nnabla) for music source separation.
 X-UMX achieves an improved performance without additional learnable parameters compared to the original UMX model.
 Details of X-UMX can be found in [our paper](https://arxiv.org/abs/2010.04228).

 ## Quick Music Source Separation Demo by X-UMX